Housing Information During COVID-19

 Unvaccinated students, or those who are not fully vaccinated, will be required to participate in ongoing periodic screening testing as directed by University officials.
 Unvaccinated individuals are also required to participate in contact tracing if they are suspected of having contact with someone with COVID-19.
 At all times, students must cooperate fully with all testing, contact tracing, and both quarantine and isolation processes (including relocation).

-Fully vaccinated students may not be required to participate in screening testing but are expected to cooperate with all contact tracing efforts.
+Fully vaccinated students should participate in screening testing as directed.
+Students are also expected to cooperate with all contact tracing efforts.
 Fully vaccinated individuals will not be required to quarantine if exposed to a suspected positive COVID-19 case unless they become symptomatic or test positive, in which case they will be required to isolate and follow other instructions from the Student Health Center.

 Pepperdine will comply with all Los Angeles County Department of Public Health (LACDPH) guidelines regarding face covering or masking.
 Current LACDPH guidelines require that all community members be masked in indoor public settings.
 This includes all academic buildings, dining facilities, administration buildings, recreational facilities, office settings, etc.